dgoffredo/stag/README.md

     $ ./stag foosvcmsg.xsd
     $ ls
-    foosvcmsg.py    foosvcmsgutil.py    foosvcmsg.xsd
+    _foosvcmsg.py    foosvcmsg.py    foosvcmsgutil.py    foosvcmsg.xsd

-To the current directory or a specified directory the script writes two
+To the current directory or a specified directory the script writes three
-files: one containing the generated class definitions (`foosvcmsg.py`), and another containing the implementations of the `to_jsonable` and `from_jsonable` functions (`foosvcmsgutil.py`).
+files: one containing the generated class definitions (`foosvcmsg.py`), another containing the implementations of the `to_jsonable` and `from_jsonable` functions and name mappings (`foosvcmsgutil.py`), and a third containing implementation details that could be part of a library but are repeated for convenience and portability (`_foosvcmsg.py`).

 `stag` also accepts various options: